 The Mississippi Organ Recovery Agency promotes the need for organ, eye and tissue donation year round across the state.
 If you are looking for a speaker or for us to attend a future event, just fill out the Outreach Activity Form below and we will get back with you soon!

-The 4th annual Spero Awards will be held on Thursday, July 13th, 2017 at the Hilton Hotel in Jackson.
-The word Spero (Sp?-r?) is Latin for “hope.”
-The title was chosen to reflect the hope that organ, eye and tissue donation brings to those in need of a lifesaving organ or a life improving tissue transplant.
-The Spero Awards recognize hospital partners, medical professionals, corporate partners and donor advocates who work in conjunction with MORA and the Mississippi Lions Eye Bank (MLEB) to promote organ, eye and tissue donation to ultimately save and heal lives.
+The word Spero is Latin for “hope.”
+The title was chosen to reflect the hope that organ, eye, and tissue donation brings to those in need of a life-saving organ or a life improving tissue transplant.
+The Spero Awards recognize hospital partners, medical professionals, corporate partners and donor advocates who work in conjunction with MORA and the Mississippi Lions Eye Bank (MLEB) to promote organ, eye, and tissue donation to ultimately save and heal lives.